TJ Hopkins

-Mark Timothy Hopkins (born December 4, 1997) is an American professional baseball outfielder for the Chicago Dogs of the American Association of Professional Baseball.
+Mark Timothy Hopkins (born December 4, 1997) is an American professional baseball outfielder who is a free agent.
 He has previously played in Major League Baseball (MLB) for the Cincinnati Reds.

 Career

 Amateur career

 Hopkins attended Summerville High School in Summerville, South Carolina, and the University of South Carolina, where he played college baseball for the South Carolina Gamecocks.

 Cincinnati Reds

 The Cincinnati Reds selected Hopkins in the ninth round of the 2019 Major League Baseball draft.
 He made his professional debut that year with the Billings Mustangs.
 Hopkins did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 He returned in 2021 to play for the Chattanooga Lookouts.
 He played 2022 with Chattanooga and the Louisville Bats and started the 2023 season with Louisville.
 In 50 games for Louisville, Hopkins batted .341/.437/.540 with seven home runs and 27 runs batted in.

 On June 3, 2023, Hopkins was selected to the 40-man roster and promoted to the major leagues for the first time.
 In 25 games for the Reds during his debut campaign, he batted .171/.227/.171 with one RBI and one stolen base.
 On December 14, Hopkins was designated for assignment following the signing of Austin Wynns.